Justin5s/justas_petrulis_react_darbas-2/README.md

 # React based login/registration application.

-Register/login, add new skills with disprition.
+Register/login, add new skills with description.
 # 🚀 To execute program you need to:

 1. npm install